ryppl/__legacy/doc/modifying_the_python_lib.rst

 .. see what I mean.
 These should be regular sections, or ordered
 .. lists, or something.

-.. rubric:: Clone the Boost superproject on Gitorious
+.. rubric:: Clone the Boost superproject on Github

 ..
 I cleaned up the below as best I could, but you need to get rid of